Skip to main content

 Applications

-You can specify a custom time format in a timestamp processor and for JSON file upload.
+You can specify a custom time format in a timestamp mapper and for JSON file upload.

-The time formats described in this topic don’t apply to the S2S integration, which uses timestamps from the incoming events.
+The time formats described in this topic don’t apply to the S2S integrations, which use timestamps from the incoming events.
 For details on how Splunk® determines the timestamp and time zone, see Configure timestamp recognition and Specify time zones for timestamps.

 Time formats